 - Cranberry juice – if you can, use not from concentrated as well.

-If you are trying to make it look pretty, serve it in a champagne flute and garnish with some cranberries and fresh mint leaves.
+If you are trying to make it look pretty, serve your cranberry mimosa in a champagne flute and garnish with some cranberries and fresh mint leaves.

 What’s the difference between Champagne and Prosecco and Sparkling Wine?

-Before getting started decide whether you want to: a) make a whole jug, or b) make individual glasses.
+Before getting started, you will want to decide whether you want to: a) make a whole jug, or b) make individual glasses

-If it will not be drank immediately, it’s probably better to make individual glasses.
+If cranberry mimosa will not be drank immediately, it’s probably better to make individual glasses.